MaciejGulaj99/PowerBI_MuseSpotifyDataset/README.md

 So, we can see that trend line is rising which indicates that Muse songs have been happier throughout their career.

 #### 3. Is there any correlation between popularity and valence, energy or danceability?

 Yes, there is but we should look at this problem from two dimensions.
 First of all, let's calcutalte Pearson's Correlation for all of the songs:

 ![obraz](https://github.com/MaciejGulaj99/PowerBI_MuseSpotifyDataset/assets/142632444/ec8560c7-4930-48a1-bac6-b4817672706b)

 We can see that, there is no correlation between popularity and energy and quite a little between popularity/danceability and popularity/valence.
+Let's dig in into that.

 ## Dashboard